MoinulHossainNabil/Dj-Portfolio/README.md

 search for all available users' profile/portfolio who will be using this system.

 I have deployed the project on pythonanywhere.
-You can view the full app on this link [nabilmoiun.pythonanywhere.com/portfolio/](http://nabilmoiun.pythonanywhere.com/portfolio/) to check out my work.
+You can view the full app on this link [nabilmoiun.pythonanywhere.com/portfolio/](http://nabilmoiun.pythonanywhere.com/portfolio/) to check out my work and create your own profile by using it.

 # Technology